JamesWoolfenden/terraform-for-data/docs/lesson1.md

 # Lesson 101 Hello World

-## my first template
+## Your first template

+Once you have Terraform and and editor (VScode installed):

-To start, make a null resource by creating a file called **null_resource.helloworld.tf**.
+Start - make a **null resource** by creating a file called **null_resource.helloworld.tf**.

-A null resource doesn't do anything by itself.
+A null resource doesn't do anything by itself and doesnt require any CLoud Provider Authentication.

 ```bash
 touch null_resource.helloworld.tf